Sepsis is the result of a massive immune response to bacterial infection that gets into the blood. It often leads to organ failure or injury.

 - The immune system mounts a massive inflammatory response to these poisons - this is referred to as sepsis

 The current definition of sepsis is based on relatively recent developments in the scientific understanding of the condition.
-The disease process is also not fully understood, with treatment still proving highly challenging.
+The disease process is also

 The most important step for patients or people around them suspecting sepsis is that they:

 - Do not attempt to make a home diagnosis

 - Instead, get medical help as soon as possible - the symptoms of sepsis from a bad infection are serious